umansky81/weather_app/README.md

 It presents this information with different units (metric or imperial), complete with a visual summary of key metrics and a forecast for the coming days.
 Additionally, it uses the Meteostat library to retrieve historical temperature data for a nearby weather station and then plots this historical average against the upcoming five-day temperature forecast.

+In order to see proper data as accurate as possible, please add next to the desired city the country prefix.
+For example - if you wish to see data for Paris, enter the following in the input box: "Paris FR".
+Otherwise choose a location anywhere on the map.

-You can choose whether to see the data in imperial or metric units by selecting the desired unit in the radio button.
+You may choose whether to see the data in imperial or metric units by selecting the desired unit in the radio button.

 Please note that once a location is chosen using one of the methods (map or text input), it is not possible to choose another location using the other method, but rather only by using the same method.
 This is a technical difficulty I have been facing during my work and so far I could not come up with a proper solution for this issue.